Hancock's Half Hour: Commercial releases

 The radio series of Hancock's Half Hour was first released on cassette by the BBC as part of their Radio Collection series of audio cassettes in the late 1980s.
 The first three volumes were re-issues of the five LPs from the 1980s plus the LP of television soundtracks from 1976.
 Because only 10 volumes were made with four episodes each, and because a number of episodes were later returned from homemade off-air recordings by listeners, a release of the radio series was never completed on cassette.
 In 2000, the episodes still remaining from Series 1 of the radio series were released as a box set on CD.
 Series 2–6 followed throughout the next three years.
 The series has also been given three compilation CDs.

 The television series of Hancock's Half Hour was first released on VHS/Betamax in 1985 under BBC Enterprises (now Worldwide) in an incomplete form.
 A Laserdisc of Volume One was also issued under catalogue number BBCL 7004.
 Six videos were released, each containing three episodes and were mainly drawn from the last three series.
-The next video release was not to be for another nine years, and that was "The Very Best of Hancock," a compilation including all episodes from the final series but excluding the last, "The Succession: Son and Heir."
+The next video release was not to be for another nine years, and that was "The Very Best of Hancock", a compilation including all episodes from the final series but excluding the last, "The Succession: Son and Heir".
 In 1996, a video was released containing the first three remaining episodes.
 Two later videos were released in 1997, and another featuring "The Train Journey" was released in 1999.
 In 1992 "Hancock: The Australian TV Series in Colour" was released, compiled from the three episodes of the 1968 Australian series completed before Hancock's death.
 This was released on VHS in both the UK and Australia.

 The first DVD to be released was in 2001, which was a re-release of "The Very Best of Hancock" video.
-The next DVD was to be released in 2004, containing the first five episodes and the rarely seen "Hancock's Forty-Three Minutes."
-However, 2 Entertain released a box set in 2007 called The Tony Hancock Collection, containing every existing episode and new bonus features, including Hancock's interview in the Face to Face from 1960.
+The next DVD was to be released in 2004, containing the first five episodes and the rarely seen "Hancock's Forty-Three Minutes".
+However, 2 Entertain released a box set in 2007 called The Tony Hancock Collection, containing every existing episode and new bonus features, including Hancock's interview in Face to Face from 1960.

 In June and August 2009, six off-air audio recordings of lost TV episodes from Series 4 were unearthed, though they had been knocking around the bootleg market for some time; however, two of them are very poor quality.
 The six episodes were: "Underpaid or Grandad's S.O.S.", "The Flight of the Red Shadow", "The Horror Serial", "Matrimony – Almost", "The Beauty Contest" and "The Wrong Man".